transistor1/chrome/README.md

-## Dockerized google-chrome with sound
+## Dockerized google-chrome with sound and WebGL

 This is a dockerized version of Google Chrome, with sound and WebGL.